December 16, 2017 at 3:34 pm #145

 Keep the pages really clean, in a file folder, and be clean with the glue so they don’t stick together.
 Sometimes I have even used wax paper between them.

-• Number the pages.
-This tip is for me, too, as I seldom do it and I always regret it later when putting them together.
+Number the pages.
+This tip is for me, too, as I seldom do it and I always regret it.

-• Get yourself a deadline, like an upcoming zine symposium, perhaps.
+Get yourself a deadline, like a upcoming zine symposium, perhaps.
 It helps with the motivation.
 Even if you don’t table you can use your zine to trade and go home with lots of new zines and comics.

 I guess that covers the basics.
 Now go out there and make a zine!
 If you have any questions let me know.